limad/plugins-docs/plugin-ModbusMonitor/en_US/index.md

 # Description

-Plugin transforming your Jeedom into a Modbus Monitor server
+Plugin to interact Modbus Tcp connection into Jeedom.

 # Installation